Instructions and support

 Immigrant’s independent study

 Independent study is an option for the integration training provided by employment services.
 Independent study is useful if the employment official cannot offer you a place in integration training or you can find some other training that is better suited to your needs.
 Sometimes independent study can help you find work and integrate faster.
+The studies must be in Finnish or Swedish.
+If the studies are included in social orientation, they may be in your native language.

 Browse regional services